microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 ## Set up addition Variables in Azure DevOps

-### Prompt Flow Connection
+### Prompt flow Connection variable

-Create a variable named 'COMMON_DEV_CONNECTIONS' within the llmops_platform_dev_vg variable group with information related to Prompt Flow connections.
-The value for this secret is a json string with given structure.
-Create one json object for each connection.
+Create a variable named 'COMMON_DEV_CONNECTIONS' within the llmops_platform_dev_vg variable group with information related to Prompt flow connections.
+The value for this secret is a json string with given structure as shown next.
+Create one json object for each connection as shown in example.
 As of now, Azure Open AI Connections are supported and more will get added soon.
-Information for each connection can be obtained from Azure OpenAI resource.
+Information for each connection can be obtained from respective Azure OpenAI resource.

+It is important to note that there can be any number of variables and each storing Prompt flow connection details as shown next and they can be named anything permissible based on your preference.
+You should use the same variable in your use-case related CI pipelines.
+The template by default uses 'COMMON_DEV_CONNECTIONS' for this purpose.

 ```json
 [